Yelp reviews can make or break your business.

-In fact, a survey conducted in 2017 by BrightLocal found that 85% of local consumers rely upon online reviews (such as on Yelp) as much as peer recommendations.
+A recent survey by BrightLocal found that 91% of consumers trust online reviews as much as peer recommendations.

-Because online reviews have the potential to skyrocket a small business’s leads and revenue, fake reviews have started creeping their way into the internet.
-In the same study, 79% of local consumers believed that they’ve read a false review within the last year–and of that 79%, 25% believed that they read a lot of fake reviews that year.
+Unfortunately, because customer feedback has the potential to skyrocket a small business’s leads and revenue, fake reviews have started creeping their way into the internet.
+In the same study, 89% of local consumers believed that they’ve read a false review within the last year–and of that 89%, 33% believed that they read a lot of fakes.

-And they’re right: in 2013 nineteen companies in New York alone were caught for writing fake reviews and they were fined more than $350,000.
+And they’re right: in 2013, New York regulators caught nineteen companies posting bogus feedback.
+They were fined more than $350,000.

 But as tempting as it may be, paying for fake reviews is NOT the right option.
 Aside from the ethical concerns, here are some regrettable consequences:

-Yelp’s system is set up with a filter that can detect when people are trying to cheat the system with fake reviews.
+According to their explanation, Yelp’s software tracks signals indicating quality, reliability and user activity.
 It takes into account the amount of reviews a person has written in the past and if the person will give drastic rating differences between businesses—such as a five star review for a hotel and then a one star review for its local competitor.
 Yelp can even detect certain wording that might seem suspicious and be a fake review.

 Google punishes businesses that pay for fake reviews too.
 They don’t put an alert on the business page like Yelp, but they will delete the review (and there are rumors, if not direct evidence, that Google will shut down accounts for fake reviews as well).